 My first suggestion is going to sound familiar and that’s learning to meditate.
 Anxiety is an emotion like any other but is especially known for its potential pervasiveness.
 It clings to us and clogs our mental space leaving little room for other emotions and even other thoughts.
 Like during a meditation, think objectively about these intrusive anxieties caused by certain worrying thoughts as you acknowledge their presence.
 Breathe deeply and observe them as they make their way into and out of your consciousness.
 View them as external objects, like clouds passing by.
 Take note as they fade and then move on with your day.
 By choosing not to dwell on them and internalize them, they will start to ease on their own.
 In the Goleman EI coaching program, one of the 12 self-discoveries is that “You Don’t Have to Believe Everything You Think: We need to build the habit of observing our thoughts and emotions, and then practice letting them go without getting swept away.”
 A meditation practice can help with forming that habit.

 What’s important to note is that these thoughts are usually normal and not a sign of a mental disorder or medical condition.
 However, that’s not to say you shouldn’t seriously monitor them.
-When these feelings start to affect your ability to function normally as a parent, spouse, or person, then it’s clear the problem is larger and it’s time to seek professional assistance.
+When these feelings start to affect your ability to function normally as a parent, spouse, or person, then it’s clear the problem is larger and it’s time to seek professional assistance on how to stop worrying about your baby.

 Could This Worrying be Something More?